 Our Top Picks

 The Hot Tools Professional Series 24K Gold is an excellent option for those seeking a premium styling tool to produce the best wave or curl.
 This model has an ergonomic handle, a long cord, and comes in multiple different barrel sizes so you can achieve the exact curl you're looking for.
 There is a safety tip, which helps prevent unfortunate burn incidents.
-The pressure of the clamp is nice and even, and the temperature has a wide range and can be adjusted to suit your hair type.
-Sliding your hair through the tool feels effortless, and the integrated stand and convenient pivot for the cord make this one of our all-around favorite styling tools.
+The pressure of the clamp is nice and even, and the temperature has a wide range and can be easily adjusted to suit your hair type.
+Sliding your hair through the iron feels effortless, and the integrated stand and convenient pivot for the cord make this one of our all-around favorite styling tools.

-An important consideration for this tool is the higher cost and the need to buy other additional styling tools if you want multiple wave or curl sizes.
-Its interface also isn't the best we have encountered; the controls for temperature and power can feel a little sharp to the touch.
-Still, we don't consider these dealbreakers, and we highly recommend this offering from Hot Tools if you want a top-of-the-line tool for your hairstyling needs.
+An important consideration for this tool is the higher cost and the need to buy additional styling tools if you want the option of multiple wave or curl sizes.
+Its interface also isn't the best we have come across; the controls for temperature and power can feel a little sharp to the touch.
+Still, we don't consider these dealbreakers, and we highly recommend this offering from Hot Tools if you want a top-of-the-line tool for your hair styling needs.